-- We are extremely grateful for helpful comments and suggestions by Niall Ferguson, Richard Layard, Steven Pinker, and Fareed Zakaria. - We thank Stéphane Fouks and Gilles Finchelstein for advice on questions at the initial stage. - We thank Katya Pinchuk for assistance with additional data analysis.
+- We are extremely grateful for helpful comments and suggestions by Niall Ferguson, Richard Layard, Steven Pinker, Jeffrey Sachs and Fareed Zakaria. - We are very thankful to participants at the 2019 YES Meeting in Kyiv for extremely useful discussion and feedback on a draft. - We thank Stéphane Fouks and Gilles Finchelstein for advice on questions at the initial stage. - We thank Katya Pinchuk for assistance with additional data analysis.